To read your website’s source code, right-click “view page source” or press

-A guide on how to View Source Code on Website and Why it’s Important
+A guide on how to View Source Code on a Website and Why it’s Important

-Viewing your HTML source code is a great way to identify and trouble issues with your website quickly.
-It also gives you insight into how competitors structure their websites.
+Viewing your HTML source code is a great way to identify and troubleshoot issues with your website quickly, and it also gives you insight into how competitors structure their websites.

 Search engines read source code to determine where your web pages should rank in search results.